Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - AI-generated images using Midjourney
 - Animation creation from static images using Immersity AI
 - Custom background music generation using Suno AI
-- Video generation from images and prompts using Luma AI
+- Video generation from images and prompts using Luma AI (Now fully integrated and tested)
 - Structured output optimized for video editing workflows
 - Highly configurable pipeline to suit various content needs
 - Robust error handling and comprehensive logging